 Sure, everyone knows about the coffee shops -- but what else is fun to do in Amsterdam?
 Holland’s capital city is a hub for happy cyclists, lazy beers by the canal, and art-lovers.
 As you start planning what to see, here are ten activities you can’t miss.

-By boat or by land, you won’t be able to avoid Amsterdam’s famous Canal Ring.
-Go for a stroll, hop on a ferry tour, or people watch in a canal-side bar.
+By boat or by land, you won’t be able to avoid Amsterdam’s famous canal ring.
+Go for a stroll, hop on a ferry tour, or people-watch in a canal-side bar.

-As you know, a place for stories and photos.
 Whether you’re looking for a museum, a “souvenir," or some risque nightlife: the Red Light District is sure to delight and entertain.

 Established in 1864, Heineken is now one of the world’s biggest beer producers.
 The lighthearted, fun, historical tour takes a quick 90 minutes.
-(The Heineken Experience ticket includes two beers.)
+The Heineken Experience ticket includes two beers.